 Stage Four: Organizational Maturity

-Shift Into the Right Gear
+Shift Into the Right Gear for Business Growth

 You haven’t lost your mind (although we all question our sanity on occasion.)
 In this fast-moving information age, it’s easy to get distracted by other activities outside the primary focus of the stage our business resides.
-It’s this lack of focus that pulls us off course and sends us careening into obstacles.
+This lack of focus pulls us off course and sends us careening into obstacles.
 It’s feeling like a human pinball that constructs a crisis of identity and drives us to grab at straws – any straws – to get us back on track.

-Trust me, it’s a trip worth taking!
+Trust me.
+It’s a trip worth taking!